-So when one of our sleep consultants passed a local news story about an emerging sleep trend along to the rest of us, we were eager to read it!
+When one of our sleep consultants passed a local news story about a sleep trend, we were eager to read it!
 Imagine our surprise, though, when we read the news headline: Parents Turn to ‘Sleeping Pills’ for Kids.

 Parents Are Giving ‘Sleeping Pills’ To Their Babies and Toddlers